Sillte/figpptx/README.md

 I considered how to perform this chore efficiently.
 **figpptx** is written to integrate my experiments as a (somewhat) makeshift library.

-### Caution

-* This library is yet my personal practice.
-* It is highly possible to change specifications.

 ### Requirements